Thank you for taking the time to visit our website, we hope you are all safe and well. We have added our new Summer term dates for 2021.

 We're interested in establishing a community of young people who enjoy creating theatre.
 In my mind, the best theatre is always created by the commitment and imagination of an ensemble of actors.

-For your child, The Drama Club will be all about fun.
+For your child, Drama Bugs will be all about fun!

 Whilst we encourage our young Drama Club members to work hard to reach their potential we recognise that the sessions should always be about having fun.